mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 Pontoon distinguishes two types of comment:
 * **Translation comments** are associated with a specific translation.
 These comments are displayed under the translation itself.
-* **Source strings comments** are associated with the source string.
+* **Source string comments** are associated with the source string.
 These comments are displayed in the `COMMENTS` tab in the right column.

 This type of notification is sent as soon as a comment is added.